 Regardless of the technique employed, adequacy of ventilation can be assessed by inspecting the chest for equal rise and fall and auscultating the chest for adequate aeration.
 Epigastric sounds and abdominal distention suggest gastric insufflations and poor ventilation.

 The ACLS secondary survey involves more advanced, invasive techniques.
 It is critical to consider the differential diagnoses to appropriately identify and treat the underlying cause of cardiac arrest.

 - Circulation: Intravenous (IV) or intraosseous (IO) access should be obtained and the patient should be placed on a cardiac monitor to assess the patient’s cardiac rhythm and appropriate drugs should be given based on ACLS guidelines.
 All IV medications and blood may also be administered via intraosseous access.
-Several medications can be given via the endotracheal (ET) tube as well, if IV or IO access has not been established.
-The optimal dosing of drugs administered endotracheally has not been established, but 2-2 1/2 times the IV route is generally accepted.

 Differential Diagnosis for Cardiac Arrest

 Consider, identify, and treat potential reversible causes, commonly referred to as the “H’s and T’s”:

-- Electrolyte abnormality
+Electrolyte abnormality (Hyper/hypo K+)

 - Obtain history and events surrounding arrest

 - Perform physical exam that may give clues to cause of arrest